tomaszkacprzak/tomaszkacprzak.github.io/index.md

 I am producing and maintaining a number of datasets and software packages.

-- I am the leader of the CosmoGridV1 simulation project, which produces cosmological simulations suited for analyes with artificial intelligence.
+- I am the leader of the CosmoGridV1 simulation project, which produces cosmological simulations suited for analyses with artificial intelligence.
 The data from CosmoGridV1 is available at [www.cosmogrid.ai](www.cosmogrid.ai).

 {% include youtube.html id="_7NP7s_0d7E" %}